 altimeter n.
 Even better for hikers, or anyone who works on the 22nd floor, an altimeter measures your altitude above a fixed point.
 Proper pals with the accelerometer, the elevation-tracking altimeter knows that not all steps are equal.

 augmented reality n.
 It's augmented reality when you can still see your living room through whatever is displayed on the smartglasses.
 If you're bumping into tables, it's virtual.
-Best to take a break every few hours or you'll end up staring at your fridge in the middle of the night expecting to see your emails pop up.
+AR has really hit the headlines with Pokemon Go, but as tech matures, there will be far more useful applications than that.

 bioimpedance n.
 Usually followed by 'sensor'.
 Essentially refers to the measurement of body composition and water content by passing an electrical current through the body.
-It's real science - the Jawbone UP3 uses bioimpedance to measure heart rate - but the technique has also been used to make wilder, unproven claims such as measuring glucose levels.
+It's real science - the TomTom Touch and smart scales use bioimpedance to measure muscle mass vs fat - but the technique has also been used to make wilder, unproven claims such as measuring glucose levels.

 bionic adj.
 The way we use it, the merging of biology (that's us) and electronics (that's the fun stuff) to give amputees robotic limbs and the rest of us, one day, superpowers.